nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Use nufash to reduce clutter and start making wiser clothing decisions today!

 <br>
-This User Guide is for new users of the nufash app to learn and understand what the various features that nufash has to offer.
-Read on to learn how to use them to full effect, and digitise your wardrobe!
+This User Guide is for new users of the nufash app to learn and understand what are the various features that nufash has to offer.
+Read on to learn how to use them to digitise your wardrobe and use nufash full effect!
+<br><br>

 * [Quickstart](#quickstart)
 * [Features](#features)